katerinastav/collegestuff/ba_minor/Algorithms.md

 #### Naïve Bayes

 #### KNN
+*finds a group of k objects in the training set that are closest to the test object, and bases the assignment of a label on the predominance of a particular class in this neighborhood.

 #### Desicion Tree (Classification)
+*Decision trees are the most developed methods for partitioning sets of items into classes.

 # Unsupervised Learning
 > the target is unknown (unknown class or even if any class structure exists) and the